Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Experiments

-To experiment with this scenario, we split ObjectNet3D into 80 base classes and 20 novel classes as in Sect.\,\ref{sec:ExpView}, and train the object detector and viewpoint estimator based on the abundant annotated samples for base classes and scarce labeled samples for novel classes.
-Unfortunately, the codes of StarMap+F/M and MetaView are not available.
-The only available information is the results on perfect, ground-truth classes and bounding boxes available in publications.
-We thus have to reason relatively in terms of baselines.
-Concretely, we compare these results obtained on ideal input to the case where we use predicted classes and bounding boxes, in the 10-shot scenario.
-As an upper bound, we also consider the ``all-shot'' case where all training data of the novel classes are used.
+\myparagraph{Intra-dataset evaluation on ObjectNet3D.} To experiment with this scenario, we split ObjectNet3D into 80 base classes and 20 novel classes as done in Section~\ref{sec:expView}, and train the object detector and viewpoint estimator using the abundant annotated samples of base classes and scarce labeled samples of novel classes.
+In this setting, both training and testing samples are from the same dataset, \ie ObjectNet3D.

-As recalled in Tab.\,\ref{tab:DetView}, our few-shot viewpoint estimation outperforms other methods by a large margin when evaluated using ground-truth classes and bounding boxes in the 10-shot setting.
-When using predicted classes and bounding boxes, accuracy drops for most categories.
-One explanation is that viewpoint estimation becomes difficult when the objects are truncated by imperfect predicted bounding boxes, especially for tiny objects (e.g., shoes) and ambiguous objects with similar appearances in different poses (e.g., knifes, rifles).
-Yet, by comparing the performance gap between our method when tested using predicted classes and boxes and MetaView when tested using ground-truth classes and boxes, we find that our approach is able to reach the same viewpoint accuracy of $48\%$, which is a considerable achievement.
+As recalled in the left part of Table~\ref{tab:DetView}, our few-shot viewpoint estimation outperforms other methods by a large margin when evaluated using ground-truth classes and ground-truth bounding boxes in the 10-shot setting.
+When using predicted classes and predicted bounding boxes, accuracy drops for most categories.
+One explanation is that viewpoint estimation becomes difficult when the objects are truncated by imperfect predicted bounding boxes, especially for tiny objects (\emph{shoes}) and ambiguous objects with similar appearances in different poses (\emph{knives}, \emph{rifles}).
+Yet, by comparing the performance gap between, on the one hand, our method when tested using predicted classes and predicted boxes, and, on the other hand, MetaView when tested using ground-truth classes and ground-truth boxes, we find that our approach is able to reach a better accuracy: $50\%$ against 48\%.
+This improvement is a strongly encouraging achievement since we free the viewpoint estimation approach from requiring the perfect ground-truth bounding boxes (and classes) without degrading the performance.